richelbilderbeek/correct_cpp/get_100_percent_code_coverage.md

 }
 ```

-As a bonus, the tests are now actually doing something useful.
+As a bonus, the tests are now actually doing something useful: it would be incorrect if both texts are the same.

-If the exact wording of the output is important, consider more the test more precise:
+If the exact wording of the output is important, consider testing this as well:

 ```c++
 int main(int argc, char*[])